lmcai/PhyloHerb/README.md

 **Alternative: Install dependencies separately from source**

 Make sure all dependencies are callable in your current environment.
+If you are using computer clusters, some dependencies might be installed and can be called via `module load`.
 Installation instruction for BLAST+ is hosted on NCBI website  [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
 Installation instructions for the other python modules [Biopython](https://biopython.org/), [ete3](http://etetoolkit.org/), [spades](https://github.com/ablab/spades), and [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) are available on their websites as well.

 Then download and decompress the PhyloHerb python package.